wada811/DependencyProperty/README.md

 }
 ```

-In Dynamic Feature Module, you can add DependencyModule dynamically using below extension methods.
+In Dynamic Feature Module, you can add DependencyModule dynamically using the following extension methods.

 ```kt
 val Application.dependencyModules: DependencyModules